ICantMakeThings/SmolSlimeConfigurator/README.md

 Compiled for Linux+Windows and raw .py file avalable, .exe has not been tested. but its the same code, must work, righttttttt?
 If not, open a issue.

+As of rn, v2, windows dont work with flashing.